Investment Office · · 19 min read

 Do you have domain expertise in any event category?
 Healthcare regulation, energy policy, sports analytics, geopolitical risk?
 Domain knowledge creates an edge in evaluating which infrastructure or trading opportunities might succeed—and potentially in trading directly.

 Can you accept that early infrastructure bets often fail even when the category succeeds?
 Many crypto infrastructure companies from 2017-2018 no longer exist despite the broader category's growth.
 Prediction market infrastructure will likely follow similar patterns—some massive winners, many failures.
+For founders evaluating venture-style allocation opportunities more broadly, the comparison with private equity and club investing structures is worth considering.

 We're watching something interesting emerge.
 Whether information finance—markets that price truth rather than assets—becomes a permanent feature of the financial landscape depends on regulatory, competitive, and adoption factors that remain genuinely uncertain.

 Capital Founders OS is an educational platform for founders with $5M–$100M in assets.
-We focus on frameworks for thinking about wealth—so you can make better decisions.
+Frameworks for thinking about wealth — so you can make better decisions.